cysouw/diathesis/text/c07_participle.md

 In contrast, negation in a monoclausal light verb construction with a participle has a wide scope reading over the whole sentence.
 For example, in [@next a] the verb *bekommen* has two different readings.
 Either [@next b], there is a full lexical verb with the meaning 'to get as a gift' and a narrow scope negation over the participle *nicht geputzt* (which is almost equivalent to *ungeputzt* 'uncleaned'), resulting in a meaning of 'he gets a gift of uncleaned shoes'.
 In this interpretation, the participle is a secondary predicate.
 Alternatively [@next c], *bekommen* can be interpreted as a light verb with a meaning 'to get something done for you' with a full verb as participle *geputzt* 'cleaned'.
 Together with the wide scope negation the meaning of the sentence then becomes 'he doesn't manage to get his shoes cleaned'.
 In this interpretation, the participle is part of a light verb construction *bekommen + Participle* see [@sec:participles-bekommen-passive].

 ::: ex
 a.
-Er bekommt die Schuhe nicht geputzt
+Er bekommt die Schuhe nicht geputzt.
 b.
 Er kriegt ein Geschenk, nämlich ungeputzte Schuhe.
 c.
 Er schafft es nicht seine Schuhe putzen zu lassen.
 :::

 Note further that the sentence stress in [@last a] differs for both readings.
 The reading [@last b] has stress on the negation *nicht* (as is usually the case for lexical scope), while the reading [@next c] has stress on the participle *geputzt* (which is the regular stress placement for a wide-scope negation of the indicative main clause).

 A final (minor) difference between participles as secondary predicate [@next a] and light verb constructions [@next b,c] is that secondary predicates are in many contexts ambiguous as to the scope of the predicate.
-For example, in [@next a] the secondary predicate *bekleidet* 'dressed' can be interpreted both as referring to the accusative object *Patienten* 'patients' and (with a humorous undertone) to the nominative subject *Doktor* 'doctor'.
+For example, in [@next a] the secondary predicate *bekleidet* 'dressed' can be interpreted both as referring to the accusative object *Patienten* 'patients' and (in this infamous example with a humorous undertone) to the nominative subject *Doktor* 'doctor'.
 With a light verb construction there is never any ambiguity.

 ::: ex
 a.
 Der Doktor untersucht seine Patienten immer bekleidet.